gvwilson/sensibleadventures/bookster/booksters-apprentice.md

 Razi shrugged eloquently.

-They hurried toward the stage, bent nearly double to hide behind the stone pews and statues.  *Thummmmm...* Two more machines lit up, one purple, the other green.
+They hurried toward the stage, bent nearly double to hide behind the stone pews and statues.  *Thummmmm…* Two more machines lit up, one purple, the other green.
 They were the colors of the week, Erileine realized.
-Red, yellow---one machine for each.
+Red, yellow–one machine for each.

 In the center of the stage, Hett soldiers lifted the lid off a bulky crate.
 Quickly but carefully, they levered its walls apart and